 Other things that can trigger or cause the onset of round ligament pain include:

-Most commonly, round ligament pain will feel like a sharp pain or jab in the lower abdomen or groin area.
+Most commonly, round ligament pain will feel like a sharp pain or jab on one or both sides of the lower abdomen or groin area.
 However, some women may experience it as more of a dull ache.

-Round ligament pain can begin as early as the first trimester, however, it typically occurs during the second trimester from around week 14 and may continue throughout the duration of your pregnancy.
+Round ligament pain can begin in early pregnancy, however, it typically occurs during the second trimester from around week 14 and may continue throughout the duration of your pregnancy.

 How long does pregnancy ligament pain last?

 The pain is usually temporary and should subside after a few seconds or minutes at most.
-However, it can continue intermittently, especially if you are walking or being active and aggravating the ligaments.
+However, for many women, it can continue intermittently, especially if you are walking or being active and aggravating the ligaments.

 Overall, the pain can continue throughout the duration of your pregnancy but it should end once you have delivered your baby.
 As your body begins to contract and your uterus shrinks back to its pre-pregnancy size, so too will your round ligaments as they have less pressure on them.